 EBITDA (Earnings Before Interest Taxes Depreciation & Amortization) is a common term for earnings typically used for very large companies and Publicly Traded companies.
 When earnings are reported on the news for large corporations they are typically referring to EBITDA and simply call it “earnings” for simplicity.
 EBITDA is used to measure earnings because it adds back non cash expenses such as Depreciation and Amortization and also adds back Interest and Taxes to arrive at a normalized cash flow for the company.

-EBITDA is also used for privately held mid-sized companies but it requires some adjustments to reflect the actual EBITDA.
-Most privately held companies have owner’s compensation and benefits included in the company expenses.
+EBITDA is also used for privately held mid-sized companies, but it requires some adjustments to reflect the actual EBITDA.
+Most privately held companies have owners’ compensation and benefits included in the company expenses.
 If one calculates EBITDA by simply adding back Interest, Taxes, Depreciation, and Amortization the owner’s expenses have not been adjusted out of the expenses.
-For privately held companies a Normalized or Adjusted EBITDA is used (see below) where the owner’s benefits and expenses are added back and then a replacement salary for the owner is subtracted.
+For privately held companies, a Normalized or Adjusted EBITDA is used (see below) where the owner’s benefits and expenses are added back, and then a replacement salary for the owner is subtracted.
 Normalized EBITDA reflects the earnings of the company with a professional manager (eg. a GM or President) operating the company.
 Normalized EBITDA is most commonly used for businesses with at least $5 million to $10 million in sales and above.

-For businesses under $5 million in sales Discretionary Earnings (DE) is the most common earnings metric used.
-DE is very similar to EBITDA except that with DE the owner’s salary and expenses are added back to reflect the total economic benefit the owner derives from the company.
+For businesses under $5 million in sales, Discretionary Earnings (DE) is the most common earnings metric used.
+DE is very similar to EBITDA except that with DE, the owner’s salary and expenses are added back to reflect the total economic benefit the owner derives from the company.
 DE assumes the company is operated and run by the owner.
-The DE calculation adds back the owner’s benefits and expenses that are not business essential or are an economic benefit to the owner which is another form of compensation.
+The DE calculation adds back the owner’s benefits and expenses that are not business essential or are an economic benefit to the owner, which is another form of compensation.